Origin and History

 Service during the War

-Somewhere between August 23 and September 6 1757, the regiment joined the Army of Saxony, led by the Prince de Soubise, in the area of Erfurt and Eisenach, for the planned invasion of Saxony.
+Somewhere between August 23 and September 6, 1757, the regiment joined the Army of Saxony, led by the Prince de Soubise, in the area of Erfurt and Eisenach, for the planned invasion of Saxony.
 On September 27, it was brigaded with Rohan Montbazon Infanterie and Planta Infanterie under the Marquis de Custine in the second line of the left wing of the Franco-Imperial Army.
 On November 5, under the Comte de Lorges, it took part in the disastrous Battle of Rossbach where it was placed in the second line of the centre.
-At the end of the year, it took its winter-quarters in Bad Soden in Hessen.
+It was among the two French regiments (the other was Planta Infanterie) which stood firm against the charge of the Prussian cavalry.
+In this battle, the regiment lost Captain Garrigue, and Lieutenants Borrer, Bury and Alion, killed; and Captains Balthazard, Rabel and six lieutenants , wounded.
+At the end of the year, it took up its winter-quarters in Bad Soden in Hessen.

 |Coat||garance red lined blue with 11 pewter buttons down to the pockets on the right side and 11 blue trimmed buttonholes on the left side